BranDebs/challenge-bot/docs/technical-doc.md

 # Overview
-ChallengeBot is an idea to gamify and motivate individuals to achieve their goals.
+challenge-bot is an idea to gamify and motivate individuals to achieve their goals.
 The bot will reside in telegram as the mode of interacting with users.
 There is a need to provide a backend service for the bot client to provide rich interactions and persistence of data.

 # Terminology
 Challenge: Consists of progress and goals.
 Has a deadline and finishes when the goal is hit.